 Our Sunday worship is the heart of our life together.
 It’s a time when we join together as a community to praise God, to listen to the scriptures read and preached, to pray, and to share the Eucharist (Holy Communion).
 The entire service is designed to put you in a posture of worship—even (especially) when you don’t feel like it.

 On Sundays at Restoration, parking is provided in the lot over I-66 that is located at the corner of Quincy and 15th Street.
-Often people choose to take the 6-minute walk down Quincy Street from the lot to the church building.
+You can ride the shuttle from the lot to the church.
+Or, people often choose to take the 6-minute walk down Quincy Street from the lot to the church building.

 Music & Liturgy